Sheila Rogers DeMare, Director Association for Comprehensive NeuroTherapy

-For starters, we need to recognize that the TSA isn’t going to change.
+For starters, we need to recognize that the TAA isn’t going to change.
 It will keep doing a good job of raising awareness and advocating for those who suffer from Tourette’s.
 Meanwhile, their medical and scientific advisory boards will keep barking up the wrong tree until they move past these false beliefs:

 - The false belief that Tourette’s is a mysterious and incurable condition with symptoms that spontaneously wax and wane for no definable reason.

 - The false belief that neurologists, psychiatrists and psychologists, rather than other medical specialties, hold the key to Tourette syndrome.

 These false beliefs are part of their “culture,” and the TAA has shown no interest in changing course in time to help the current generation of children.

 I’ve struggled with how best to move forward—until now.

 I have often been intimidated with this ACN Latitudes effort, perhaps with good reason.
 After all, the TAA’s current assets are more than 18 million dollars.
 Our nonprofit organization runs on empty.
 When I reflect on our challenge, I realize how often anger fueled my work:

 - Anger that TAA board members manage to hold their heads high during Tourette conferences, even as the air is punctuated with squeaks, coughs, grunts, curses, and yelps from attendees.

 - Frustration that the same unhelpful, narrow-minded medical advice is given out year after year.